How to install POV-Ray 3.7 under Fedora 32|

 Should you wish to use the official Fedora repositories version, follow these few steps:

-To install POV-Ray, open your Terminal by pressing Ctrl-Alt-T. Type in the following lines, executing each one by pressing the Return-key:
+To install POV-Ray, open your Terminal by pressing the Super key and typing "terminal".
+Once opened, enter the following lines, executing each one by pressing the Return-key:

 sudo dnf install povray